igni-project/igni-samples/README.md

 A set of programs that showcase the Igni computing environment

+## Running the Program

+If a SUP display manager is already installed and active, simply run the built executable in `src/`.
+If no such display manager is available,

+1. Clone, build and install [ignition](https://github.com/igni-project/ignition) as instructed in its README file.

+2. Run the `testrun` script in the root directory of this repository.

 ## Prerequisites

 Specialised software is required in order to compile this source code.
 If one or more prerequisites are not installed, the final executable may not build or lack certain features.